 During that time the Dart served as a staff car, supply van and reconnaissance car of sorts – without missing a beat.
 In fact it crossed the Suez Canal shortly after forces under the command of (then) Gen. Ariel Sharon established the first bridgehead into Egypt.
 Dad was ordered – once cease fire was established – to take the car and look for deserted Egyptian ordnance which could be taken over by the IDF.
 Given the freshness of the cease fire, this was by no means a “safe” assignment as one could not really know who might be hiding behind bushes or building and/or how informed they were they were not supposed to shoot anymore, and it took him and the car well into the Egyptian side of the Canal.

 Here is one such Egyptian ordnance in the shape of a Ukrainian-built KRAZ 214.
 By the Red Army camouflage I guess it was freshly delivered by the USSR and fell into IDF hands before the Egyptians could paint in in their desert sand colors.
-And the Dart is just visible behind it.
+The Dart is just visible behind it.

 Almost unbelievably, Dad met with one of his cousins and one of mom’s cousins who were on reserve duty and they got as far as Ismailia: